Things to Do in Selçuk

 The ruins of the ancient Roman city of Ephasus are located in Selcuk, Turkey.
 The city was the second most important city in the Roman empire during the 1st and 2nd centuries AD.
-One of the popular sections of the ruins are the public latrines, which are on next to the Hadrian Temple and the Bordello.
-The latrines were the city's public toilets, and they were built in the 1st century AD as part of the Scholastica Baths.
+One of the popular sections of the ruins is the Public Latrine, next to the Hadrian Temple and the Bordello.
+The public latrines were the city's public toilets, and they were built in the 1st century AD as part of the Scholastica Baths.
 These baths were built to provide the city with the modern conveniences of public works, including 36 marble toilets.

 Visitors can still see, but not use, the toilets that are lined up along the walls.
 There was an uncovered pool with columns surrounding it which supported a wooden ceiling.
 Underneath the latrines was a drainage system.
 There was also a trough with relatively clean water near where your feet would be.
 People who wanted to use the toilets had to pay an entrance fee.

 A visit to St. John’s Basilica allows a glimpse into the history of this ancient site, built by Byzantine Emperor Justinian in the sixth century.
 It is believed that the church sits on the burial grounds of John the Apostle and was designed in the shape of a cross.
 At its completion, it was covered by six domes, with many of the walls presumably once covered in frescoes.